MYBAHAR/versal-gadget-api/docs.md

 # Intro

 Welcome to Versal's gadget documentation!
 Here you'll find everything needed to get started building rich learning tools on the Versal platform.
-Please [contact us](#support) if you have any questions!
+Please see the **Support** section if you have any questions that aren't answered here!

 * Install the Versal SDK: